6 min read

 “We haven’t budgeted that much”

-This question can help us check whether the price is a real objection and gives your customer a chance to share what’s valuable to them.
-In turn, understanding what they consider to be of value guides you on how to sell to them.
-Take this interaction for example:
+This is a powerful question that can help us check whether the price is a real objection and gives your customer a chance to share what’s valuable to them.
+Understanding what they consider to be of value guides you on how to sell to them.

 You: “I understand that price is a concern for you.
 Do you have any other concerns with our instrument?”